George B. McClellan: Early life and education

 The Julian Scott portrait of McClellan in the National Portrait Gallery in Washington, D.C.

-McClellan was born in Philadelphia on December 3, 1826, the son of a prominent surgeon, George McClellan, the founder of Jefferson Medical College.
+George Brinton McClellan was born in Philadelphia on December 3, 1826, a son of surgeon George McClellan, who founded Jefferson Medical College.
 His father's family was of Scottish and English heritage.
-His mother was Elizabeth Sophia Steinmetz Brinton McClellan, daughter of a leading Pennsylvania family, a woman noted for her "considerable grace and refinement."
+His mother was Elizabeth Sophia Steinmetz Brinton McClellan, a woman noted for her "considerable grace and refinement."
 Her father was of English origin, while her mother was Pennsylvania Dutch.
 The couple had five children: Frederica, John, George, Arthur, and Mary.
-One of McClellan's great-grandfathers was Samuel McClellan, a brigadier general who served during the Revolutionary War.
+One of McClellan's great-grandfathers was Samuel McClellan, a brigadier general who served during the American Revolutionary War.

 McClellan initially intended to follow his father into the medical profession, and attended a private academy, which was followed by enrollment in a private preparatory school for the University of Pennsylvania.
 He began attending the university in 1840, when he was 14 years old, resigning himself to the study of law after his family decided that medical educations for both McClellan and his older brother John were too expensive.
 After two years at the university, he changed his goal to military service.
 With the assistance of his father's letter to President John Tyler, McClellan was accepted at the United States Military Academy in 1842 at the age of 15, with the academy waiving its usual minimum age of 16.

 At West Point, he was an energetic and ambitious cadet, deeply interested in the teachings of Dennis Hart Mahan and the theoretical strategic principles of Antoine-Henri Jomini.
 His closest friends were aristocratic southerners including George Pickett, Dabney Maury, Cadmus Wilcox, and A. P. Hill.
 These associations gave McClellan what he considered to be an appreciation of the southern mind and an understanding of the political and military implications of the sectional differences in the United States that led to the Civil War.
 He graduated at age 19 in 1846, second in his class of 59 cadets, losing the top position to Charles Seaforth Stewart only because of inferior drawing skills.
 He was commissioned a brevet second lieutenant in the U.S. Army Corps of Engineers.